Thank you for your service!

 Meeting Schedule for GSRs

 Over the course of their two-year term, GSRs are encouraged to attend Area Assemblies, their county general service meeting, their district meeting, and of course their home group's business meeting.
 To find out the schedule of your county and district meetings, visit your county's general service site or email your county's chairperson (both linked to in "About SENY").
-For GSRs serving in 2016, here are the remaining Area meetings which you are encouraged to attend.
+Below is a link to learn more about upcoming meetings.

 Here's some additional reading material you can check out over time.
 Your service sponsor (they're great!) can probably recommend where it makes sense to start based on your current commitment.